 Miranda Piker — the straight-laced daughter of a school headmaster — was child number six.
 Her story did not make the final version of the book.
 In Dahl’s original draft, Wonka develops a candy which makes the child break out in spots — a fake illness designed to get the child out of a day of school.
 Piker objects and she and her schoolmaster father storm the room in which the candy is being made.
 Something explodes and and Piker and her father, per Wonka, are turned into a necessary part of the recipe: “We’ve got to use one or two schoolmasters occasionally or it wouldn’t work.”

 Piker’s story was cut as the book publishers believed it to be too gruesome for young audiences.
-But a few years ago, The Times (UK) obtained and printed the excerpt, replete with the Oompa-Loompa’s song, which can be found here.
+But a few years ago, The Times (UK) obtained and printed the excerpt, replete with the Oompa-Loompa’s song, which can be found here (behind a paywall, though).